 Before you go, we provide you with extensive pre-departure information, including clothing recommendations, suggested reading lists, up-to-date health advice and other details.

 Don’t take our word for how great our trips are.
-We’ll be happy to provide you with references of satisfied past travelers.
+We’ll be happy to provide you with references of satisfied past travellers.

 Feel free to call us on Skype, or email if you still have any questions or concerns.